epogash/HashMapImplementations/README.md

 # HashMap Implementations
-Various HashMap implementations were created according to the assignment's specifications:
+Various HashMap implementations were created according to the assignment's specifications below.
+I received a 100% on this project.

 "
 ======================================================================